Realization of the Tellegen Effect in Resonant Optical Metasurfaces

 We first consider the metasurface in free space with meta-atoms in a square periodic lattice (Fig.~\ref{fig1}(a).)
 We analyze the metasurface response using full-wave simulations and extract the collective polarizabilities, which relate the induced electric and magnetic dipole moments (\(\mathbf{p}\) and \(\mathbf{m}\)) to the incident electric and magnetic fields (\(\mathbf{E}\) and \(\mathbf{H}\))~\cite{asadchy_bianisotropic_2018}:

 where \( \overline{\overline{I}} \) represents the two-dimensional identity matrix, and \( \overline{\overline{J}} \) denotes the antisymmetric (skew-symmetric) two-dimensional matrix characterized by the nonzero components \( J_{yx} = -J_{xy} = 1 \).
+We limit our analysis to the dipolar moments since they provide a dominant contribution to the total scattering of the considered nanocone (see Supplementary Section~3).
+The quadrupole contribution is neglected as an approximation because it is at least one order of magnitude smaller than the corresponding dipolar contributions.
+Thus, we model the nanocones as bianisotropic meta-atoms (with weak spatial dispersion~\cite{serdyukov_electromagnetics_2001}) described by the local material relations~(\ref{eq:dipoles}).
 Light is incident on the metasurface along the \( z \)-axis (normal to the surface), which is also the uniaxial direction of the metasurface.
 The collective polarizabilities \( \eeco \) and \( \mmco \) represent the ordinary reciprocal electric and magnetic responses, respectively.
 The terms \( \alpha_{\rm ge} \) and \( \alpha_{\rm gm} \) correspond to the nonreciprocal gyroelectric and gyromagnetic responses, while \( \te \) and \( \om \) describe the nonreciprocal Tellegen and reciprocal omega responses, respectively.